Jason-Kaleb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -->adds execute permissions to the owneer and group owner and read permission to other users to the file hello 7-everybody
 -->adds execution permission to everybody
+8-James_Bond
+--> No one has permission to do anything besides other users who can read,write and execute